BlocProtocol/BLOC-wiki/docs/about/TRAAKX.md

 ## **How does it look in real life ?**

-We have tested TRAAKX on [Franky Zapata](TRAAKX-hardware.md).
+We have tested TRAAKX on [Franky Zapata](https://twitter.com/frankyzapata).
 You may have seen him already with [multi millions views on Youtube](https://www.youtube.com/watch?v=-kB-BGMXxZc) riding his Flyboard Air.
 Franky is a French entrepreneur and it was a great experience to test **TRAAKX** during the last RedBull Air Race in Cannes.

 Check out the video:

 [![TRAAKX Franky Zapata Flyboard Air](images/traakx/FRANKY_TRAAKX.jpg)](https://www.youtube.com/watch?v=RU-ehS4NNEk)

 You can see the impressive run data [on the TRAAKX website](http://traakx.com/traakx/run/details?id=237).
-Reaching 158 km/h + on a flying jetpack ! **The future is NOW**.
+Franky Zapata Reaching 158 km/h + on a flying jetpack called the Flyboard Air ! **The future is NOW**.

 ## **How does it work ?**